 HSS 404.022 How legends become myths: a journey through classic Greek literature, is a foray into Classic Greek literature of the Classic period, roughly 750 BCE to 300 BCE.
 We'll read and discuss the Greek literature of the period, and how the heroes went from doers of big deeds to mythic status so that even today their names are still known and their deeds mined by modern day creators.

-We'll start from the creation myths to the age of heroes, then the Iliad and Odyssey, some Greek poets, the histories of Herodotus and Thucydides, and some plays.
+We'll start from the histories of Herodotus and Thucydides, and some plays.
 We'll also touch on some of the works of the philosophers that have stood the test of time and still have relevance for us today.
 We'll also try to get your views in too, so be prepared to speak your view of some of the people we come across, since a course like this opens minds into a world partly familiar to us but in many ways quite different.